ucsb-pstat115/web/_info/syllabus.md

 ## Disclaimer

 The rest of this page details the policies that will be enforced in the **Winter 2022** offering of this course.
-These policies are subject to change throughout the remainder of the course, at the judgement of the course staff (with a potential announcement on Piazza).
+These policies are subject to change throughout the remainder of the course, at the judgement of the course staff.

 Last major revision: December 31, 2021